tbliszcz-confluent/Flink-AI-Demos/AI Functions/sentiment_analysis.md

-This Quickstart allows you to run sentiment analysis on a subset of phrases inside of hosted Flink in Confluent Cloud.
+This example allows you to run sentiment analysis on a subset of phrases inside of hosted Flink in Confluent Cloud.
 There are 20 sentences that when the script is ran allows you to see if the sentence has a positive, negative, or neutral sentiment.

 The demo should be able to be ran within any cluster and a Flink compute pool.
 If you enter the code directly as it is below, with the exception of the API key.
 It uses the AI_COMPLETE() function to get results.